SenjaLend/senjasc/README.md

 Check out the [Senja Demo Video](https://youtu.be/WQkibVbjAsk) for a walkthrough of cross-chain borrowing using synthetic tokens.

 **Script Example:**
-> “This is the demo video of Senja — a permissionless cross-chain lending protocol built on Moonbeam, a Polkadot parachain.
+> “This is the demo video of Senja, a permissionless cross-chain lending protocol built on Moonbeam, a Polkadot parachain.
 With Senja, when you deposit collateral on Moonbeam, you can borrow synthetic tokens on other chains through LayerZero interoperability.
 This unlocks seamless cross-chain borrowing without the need for manual bridging.
 Thanks for watching.”

 ---